coldbox-modules/sentry/readme.md

 box install sentry
 ```

+## Updating to Version 2

+Version 2 of this module includes some potentially breaking changes in how the event data that is sent to Sentry is constructed.
+In version 2 the events match the up to date format that Sentry has adopted for their official SDKs.
+If you are not sending your events to the Sentry hosted service, but using a self-hosted Sentry instance, please be sure you are running an up to date version of the Sentry service before updating to version 2 of this module.

+Additionally, Sentry has deprecated sending events to the `/api/{project_id}/store` endpoint in favor of a new `/api/{project_id}/envelope` endpoint (and a new structure for the body of the post requests).
+Again, if you self-host an older version of the Sentry service, sending events to the `store` endpoint might be your only option.
+There is a new module setting, `sentryEventEndpoint`, that defaults to `store`, but can be set to `envelope` to enable sending events to the modern endpoint.

 ## CFML App Installation

 If your app uses neither ColdBox nor LogBox, you can still instantiate the `SentryService` and use it directly so long as you prep it with the settings it needs.